 Please note that eligibility for student loans is determined by your loans provider.

 Students will stay in clean, comfortable, simple accommodations, and will be sought in standard middle range hotels and guesthouses throughout Ghana.
 All of these are secure and safe establishments approved by the Ghana National Tourist Board.
-During the 3-week stay in Dzelukope, accommodation will be organized with local villagers.
 As for food, a variety of options for vegetarian and gluten-free diets will be available.
 Vegetables are frequently used in dishes, but are usually cooked rather than fresh.
 Nuts are also commonly used in cooking.
 If you have severe allergies or restrictions on what type of food you can eat, please consult with the program instructor at the time of application.

 This program is open to undergraduate students in good academic standing from all faculties.

-Applications will be considered after your application, unofficial transcript, and supplementary questionnaire have been received by Study Abroad.
+Applications will be considered after your application and unofficial transcript have been received by Study Abroad.